How Long Can Debt Collectors Try To Collect In Canada? A Guide to Canadian Debt Collection Laws

 For many Canadians, having their debt turned over to a collection agency is an absolute worst-case scenario.
 These fearsome businesses have earned a reputation for being persistent, difficult to work with and almost impossible to shake.

-Although most collection agencies work within the professional and ethical bounds of their industry, there have been numerous cases when deceitful, harassing and otherwise threatening or unsavoury practices have violated consumer rights and stirred the need for stricter regulation.
+Although most collection agencies work within the professional and ethical bounds of their industry (What can collection agencies in Canada do to me?), there have been numerous cases when deceitful, harassing and otherwise threatening or unsavoury practices have violated consumer rights and stirred the need for stricter regulation.

 While broader government oversight has achieved much to reign in collection practices across Canada, it’s important for consumers to understand the debt collection laws agents must follow, their rights when dealing with a collection agent what they can do when either of these are being violated.